toddbranch/ECE383/labs/lab3/index.md

   - This error usually manifests in a glitch on the left side of the screen - it looks like you're off by about two pixels
 - Make sure you use the correct IO standard in your constraints file.
 All GPIO pins should have the following constraint added: IOSTANDARD = LVCMOS33.
+- For A Functionality, you'll have to find some GPIO to use for your Data, Latch, and Clk signals.
+I found it easiest to use the JB connector on the board.
+Look through the master constraints file to see the location for each pin.

 ## Free Code